jnmlinden/TYPO3CMS-Reference-TCA/Documentation/WhatIsTca/Structure/Index.rst

    );

 The following table provides a brief description of each the various sections of $TCA.
-Each section is covered in more details in its own chapter.
+Each section is covered in more detail in its own chapter.